Are you fascinated by the science behind steel production and the intricate structures that make it so strong and durable?

 Look no further, as we delve into the transformation of steel during cooling and explore the fascinating world of martensite crystal structures, microstructures, and properties.

 Join us on a journey through the complexities of steel production and discover the secrets behind its strength and resilience.

 1. Formation of Widmanstatten structure

-In actual production, ωc < 0.6% hypoeutectoid steel and ωc > 1.2% hypereutectoid steel is cooled by air after casting, hot rolling and forging, and the weld seam or heat affected zone is cooled by air, or when the temperature is too high and cooled at a high speed, the pre eutectoid ferrite or pre eutectoid cementite grows from the austenite grain boundary along a certain crystal plane of austenite to the crystal, and precipitates in a needle like manner.
+In actual production, hypoeutectoid steel with a carbon content (ωc) less than 0.6% and hypereutectoid steel with a carbon content greater than 1.2% are cooled by air after casting, hot rolling, and forging.
+The weld seam or heat-affected zone is cooled either by air or, when the temperature is too high, rapidly cooled.
+This results in the growth and precipitation of pre-eutectoid ferrite or pre-eutectoid cementite from the austenite grain boundary along certain crystal planes of austenite, in a needle-like manner.

 2. Microstructure of Widmanstatten structure

 Under a metallographic microscope, the presence of nearly parallel or regularly arranged acicular ferrite or cementite and the pearlite structure between them can be observed.
 This structure is referred to as Widmanstätten, and the following figure illustrates the Widmanstätten of ferrite and cementite.

 The Widmanstatten ferrite is formed through a shear mechanism, similar to the process in Bainite.
 This results in a convex sample.

 Due to the high cooling rate during formation, ferrite can only precipitate along a specific crystal surface of austenite and has a crystal orientation relationship with its parent phase, austenite.

 The formation of acicular ferrite can occur directly from austenite or network ferrite can be precipitated along the grain boundaries of austenite and grow into the crystal in parallel.